marc-thieme/frame-it/src/layout.typ

   kind,
   style,
 ) = document => {
   // Don't restrict to correct kind.
-We already discern between framees and user–figures
+We already discern between frames and user–figures
   // inspecting the metadata.
 This way, the user can manipulate the kind if desired. show figure.caption: caption => {
     let code = caption.body
-    if not code-has-info-attached(code) or caption.kind != kind {
+    if not code-has-info-attached(code) or retrieve-info-from-code(code).kind != kind {
       caption
     } else {
       let number = context caption.counter.display(caption.numbering)